JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 do this for the first time.

 To view the complete structure of your mobile multiplatform project, switch the view from **Android** to **Project**.
-You can [discover what your project includes](discover-kmm-project.md) and how you can use this.
+You can [understand the KMM project structure](discover-kmm-project.md) and how you can use this.

 ![Select the Project view](select-project-view.png){width=200}